sodadata/docs/soda/glossary.md

 A command that executes checks to extract information about data in a data source.
 See [Run a Soda Core scan]({% link soda-core/scan-core.md %}).

 ### scan definition
 A collection of checks YAML files that contain the checks for data quality you wish to scan at a specific time, including details for which Soda Agent to use to connect to which data source.
 Effectively, a scan definition provides the what, when, and where to run a scan.

+## scan definition name
+A unique identifier that you add to a programmatic scan or to the `soda scan` command using the `-s` option.
+Include a scan definition name so that Soda Cloud retains the historic measurements of an individual check, even if the check itself changes between scans.

 ### Soda Agent
 The Helm chart you deploy in your Kubernetes cluster to faciliate a secure connection between your Soda Cloud account and your data sources.
 See [Soda Agent basic concepts]({% link soda-agent/basics.md %}).